By James – Master Electrician, 29 years of experience

 Fuses, on the other hand, can’t be reset and need to be replaced if they burn out.
 You can spot a dead fuse by looking through the glass cover at the filament inside; if the filament is broken or the glass looks charred, you’ve found your burnt-out fuse.

 If you’ve determined that a tripped breaker or a blown fuse isn’t the problem, you should check your outlets themselves to see if they are what’s causing the issue.
-Since the outlets in your home should be wired in parallel, a tripped outlet can easily cause multiple connected outlets to stop working as well.

 Image source: The Spruce